-On your journey to learn how to analyze a balance sheet, be careful to understand its limitations.
+When analyzing a balance sheet, be careful to understand its limitations.
 It is merely one piece of a much bigger puzzle.
-If you were going to buy the local grocery store or corner gas station, you would almost never want to make an offer based solely on the balance sheet.
+If you were going to buy a private company, like the local grocery store or corner gas station, you would almost never want to make an offer based solely on the balance sheet.

 Instead, you would take into consideration other factors shown on the company's income statement, such as the profit the business generated, the future prospects for the business, the local competition, and a host of other factors.

 The same is true whenever you look at a publicly traded company—you must make a decision as if you were purchasing a private business.
-This would involve the use of the income statement, the cash flow statement, and even certain sector and industry resources that can help you better understand the economic forces at work; economic forces that determine sales, costs, and earnings.
+This would involve the use of the income statement, the cash flow statement, and even certain sector and industry resources that can help you better understand the economic forces at work that determine sales, costs, and earnings.

 Components of the Balance Sheet